ThakurRitika/study/README.md

 # study

-This is the ReadMe file
+This is the ReadMe file.
+Done from branch.